Facebook – The king of social media

 Facebook Tools - Scheduling apps

 For many social users, HootSuite is the last word in content management.
+It works as a social media content calendar.
 This master of content schedulers has been around for years and offers complete control of what, where, and when you post content to your social media accounts.
 Hootsuite’s main competitor is usually Buffer and the two apps are quite different, although the basic feature – scheduling content to multiple platforms – is the same.
 Although less streamlined than Buffer, Hootsuite offers more fine-grained control of your accounts and better performance reporting.

 Another strong aspect – HootSuite offers a comprehensive enterprise edition, for really large companies.
 Although we’re talking about Facebook today, it’s worth pointing out that HootSuite (and pretty much all its competitors) manage multiple social media accounts, not just Facebook.